department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 {% include component-example.html alt="A Veteran information page in a form flow with a white card containing  Veteran's uneditable information, including name, privacy masked Social Security number, date of birth, and gender.
 Below the card is a note explaining why the content can't be edited in the form and how to update this information." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/uneditable-prefill-information.png" caption="Uneditable prefilled information on the personal information page."  %}

 #### Prefill check page
 {% include component-example.html alt="A Veteran information page in a form flow with an alert followed by a card containing the Veteran's editable mailing address.
-The alert states that the form has prefilled some of the Veteran's information." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/editable-prefill-information.png" caption="Editable prefilled information displayed on the Prefill check page.
+The alert states that the form has prefilled some of the Veteran's information." file="/images/patterns/help-users-to/know-when-their-information-is-prefilled/editable-prefill-information.png" caption="Editable prefilled information displayed on the prefill check page.
 This is the proposed style to display data that is editable." %}

 ### How this pattern works